 Under which company will the charge on my card appear?

-The bank will use the name of the processing account, which will be AWSS, or it may appear as "Aruba ED Card payment by AWSS".
+The bank will use the name of the processing account, which will be AWSS, or it may appear as “Aruba Sustainability Fee."

 If I realize I made an error on my ED card after paying the $20 fee, must I fill out a new ED card?
 Will there be an option on the ED card to correct the information?
 How can I avoid paying a second time?
 What is the refund policy?